-- ^"German Battlecruisers of World War One" says that the HE L3,8 weighed 914.9 lbs.
-(415 kg), all other references quote a weight around 892.9 lbs.
-(405 kg).
-As these projectiles used a base fuze and a thick nose wall, they should be considered more equivalent to SAP rounds.
-These rounds could penetrate 6 to 20 feet (2 to 6 m) through unarmored structures before detonating.
+- ^As the HE L/3,8 projectiles used a base fuze and a thick nose wall, they should be considered more equivalent to SAP rounds.
+These rounds were capable of penetrating 6 to 20 feet (2 to 6 m) through unarmored structures before detonating.

 - ^These guns, like most large caliber German guns of this era, used a "fore charge" which was propellant in a double bag silk case and a "main charge" which was propellant in a brass case.
 The brass case helped to seal the breech of the gun.

 - ^Propellant weights differ in many references and even in official documents such as the M.Dv.
 Nr.
 170 and M.Dv.
 Nr.
 190 series.
 This seems to be the result of most charges being listed as "zu etwa" which means "to about," implying that the propellant weights were not closely controlled and that differences of a kilogram or so were acceptable.
 In addition, different loading weights were used depending upon the powder grain size utilized to make up the charge.
 The weights in this table are for the powder grain specified.

 - ^I lack the break down between fore and main charges for the 1942 propellant charges.